 The City has two pension plans.
-The City contributes to the Kentucky County Employees Retirement System (CERS), which is a cost-sharing multiple-employer public employer retirement system (PERS) administered by the Kentucky retirement system.
+The City contributes to the Kentucky County Employees Retirement System (CERS), which is a cost-sharing multiple-employer public employee retirement system (PERS) administered by the Kentucky retirement system.
 All full-time employees are eligible and must participate in the State PERS.
 The City participates in both the hazardous and non-hazardous portion of the plan.
 The City also maintains the Police and Firefighters' Pension Fund, which is closed to new participants.

-The City's contribution to CERS for both hazardous duty and non-hazardous duty employees for the years ended June 30, 2018, 2017, and 2016 was \$843,905 \$594,608, and 545,136, respectively.
-The City's contribution to the Police and Firefighters' Pension Plan for the years ended June 30, 2018, 2017, and 2016 was \$525,627, 479,558 and 495,905 respectively.
+The City's contribution to CERS for both hazardous duty and non-hazardous duty employees for the years ended June 30, 2019, 2018, and 2017 was \$1,004,629, \$843,905 and \$594,608, respectively.
+The City's contribution to the Police and Firefighters' Pension Plan for the years ended June 30, 2019, 2018, and 2017 was \$507,849, \$525,627, and 479,558, respectively.